-2 About the TfN Freight and Logistics Strategy
+2. About the TfN Freight & Logistics Strategy

-This is the first pan Northern Freight and Logistics Strategy.
-It builds on the outputs of our Strategic Transport Plan in developing a multimodal freight strategy for the North of England that can meet the current and future requirements of the North.
+This is the first pan-Northern Freight & Logistics Strategy.
+It builds on the outputs of our Strategic Transport Plan in developing a multimodal freight strategy for the North of England that can meet the current and future requirements of our region.

 The future of the North is rapidly changing.
-There are widespread demographic changes in population, employment and economic prosperity.
-Together with the impacts of Brexit, Covid, technological change, future distribution of housing and jobs, changes in our shopping habits and policies on decarbonisation, will all have a profound impact on the future shape and requirements of the freight and logistics industries.
+There are widespread demographic changes in population, employment, and economic prosperity.
+The impacts of Brexit, Covid-19, technological change, future distribution of housing and jobs, changes in our shopping habits, and policies on decarbonisation, will all have a profound impact on the future shape and requirements of the freight and logistics industry.

-While these impacts present some uncertainty about future requirements, they also present an opportunity to re-shape the economy of the North to be more productive, efficient and sustainable while at the same time improving the environment, health and wellbeing.
-Delivering an efficient multi-modal freight network, that is integrated across all modes, is key to delivering these objectives and meeting the needs of industry, the economy, other transport users and the environment.
+While these impacts present some uncertainty about future requirements, they also present an opportunity to re-shape the economy of the North to be more productive, efficient and sustainable, while at the same time improving the environment, and enhancing health and wellbeing.
+Delivering an efficient multimodal freight network, that is integrated across all modes, is key to delivering these objectives and meeting the needs of industry, the economy, other transport users, and the environment.

-In planning such a network it is clear that interventions on the rail network cannot be considered in isolation of the highway network or vice versa.
-Rail freight is often dependent on road for distribution from rail heads, while removing freight from the strategic road network has widespread benefits for all users.
+To ensure that we maximise the performance of our transport network and that it fulfils its potential, it is clear that interventions on the rail network cannot be considered in isolation of the highway network or vice versa.
+Rail freight is often dependent on road for distribution from rail heads, while removing freight from the Strategic Road Network (SRN), where possible, has widespread benefits for all users.

-Building on studies and analysis undertaken by ourselves and bodies such as DfT, Network Rail, and National Highways, the aim of this Strategy is to undertake an overarching analysis of freight requirements across both road, rail, port and inland waterways in the TfN region, identify key constraints or challenges on the existing networks, and provide a list of possible areas of work including developing business cases for interventions and policy solutions that will best support economic growth and decarbonisation.
-The strategy also sets out the key objectives for consideration within the context of TfN's activity and role and articulates our policy positions in terms of Freight and Logistics.
+Building on studies and analysis undertaken by TfN and bodies such as the Department for Transport (DfT), Network Rail, and National Highways, the aim of this strategy is to undertake an overarching analysis of freight requirements across both road, rail, port and inland waterways in the TfN region, identify key constraints or challenges on the existing networks, and provide a list of possible areas of work. including developing business cases for interventions and policy solutions, that will best support economic growth and decarbonisation.
+The strategy also sets out the key objectives for consideration within the context of TfN's activity and role and articulates our policy positions in terms of freight and logistics.

-This strategy covers road, rail and waterborne freight linking to port and warehousing opportunities.
-It is based on an examination of existing policy documents, an extensive survey of existing evidence, workshops held with areas of industry, detailed rail capacity modelling and further analysis.
+This strategy covers road, rail, air and waterborne freight linking to port and warehousing opportunities.
+It is based on an examination of existing policy documents, an extensive survey of existing evidence, workshops held with areas of industry, detailed rail capacity modelling, and further analysis.
 This is particularly relevant where the modelling cannot address the issues raised in existing evidence.

-The three main issues for road and rail are similar: network capacity and capability, terminal availability and decarbonisation.
-However, they require different policy and investment responses.
+The three main issues for road, rail and waterborne freight are similar: network capacity and capability, terminal availability, and decarbonisation.
+In addition, for air, terminal capacity and connections into the transport network are also concerns.
+For each of the modes however, different policy and investment responses are required.